 This Senecio plant is native to Southern Africa where it predominantly grows in bushveld (a sub-tropical woodland eco-region) and rocky grasslands, ranging from Mozambique and Swaziland to eastern parts of South Africa and Zimbabwe.

 While the plant naturally grows at higher altitudes, between 110’ feet to 5,500’ feet, it is now being widely cultivated in a variety of regions, mainly because of its drought resistance and winter blooming.

-Senecio Barbertonicus belongs to this class of succulents and commonly known as Barbertonicus succulent bush senecio.
+The Senecio Barbertonicus succulent bush belongs to the class of succulents commonly known as the Barbertonicus succulent bush senecio.